 Moral Artificial Intelligence (2018-2019)

 Autonomous agents are beginning to interact with humans on a regular basis.
 For example, self-driving cars are appearing on local streets where many people drive, and various types of drones are flying through skies over populated areas.
 These autonomous agents have promise to provide many services that will benefit society, but they also raise significant concerns.
-The goal of this project is to combine computational methods, philosophy, game theory and psychology to develop a robust moral artificial intelligence (“moral AI”) to direct autonomous agents.
+The goal of this project was to combine computational methods, philosophy, game theory and psychology to develop a robust moral artificial intelligence (“moral AI”) to direct autonomous agents.
+This team addressed this problem through three main questions.

-The team will combine principles from moral philosophy and economic game theory to design scenarios and games that ask participants to judge the actions described or displayed in specific moral situations.
-We will begin by focusing on the “trust game” from the field of game theory.
-MTurk participants will play the game against one another, and then report how morally wrong or acceptable they thought their actions and their partner’s actions were.
+The New Situation Problem: How do you ensure that the AI takes gives useful guidance in new situations that were not anticipated or used in the development phase of AI?
+The team combined principles from moral philosophy and economic game theory to design scenarios and games that ask participants to judge the actions described or displayed in specific moral situations.
+They focused on the “trust game” from the field of game theory.
+Participants played the game against one another, and then reported how morally wrong or acceptable they thought their actions and their partner’s actions were.
 Participants’ morality ratings will be used to refine game theory so that it accounts for behavior in the trust game more accurately.
-This approach will rely primarily on game theory, ethical theory and emotion theory to generate algorithms that can make ethical choices.
+The team has been working on innovative statistical strategies and machine vision techniques to analyze what they have found.
+They plan to develop an app based on the experiment.

 Fall 2018 – Spring 2019